jdittrich/visualUserResearch/guideVisualResearch.md

 ### License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Visual User Need Research</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="fordes.de" property="cc:attributionName" rel="cc:attributionURL">Jan Dittrich</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+### Footnotes
+[^questionsUmoquit]: Umoquit (2011) notes that some participants express difficulties of discomfort when asked to work with graphical methods.

+[^Harold2015]: Harold, Rena D., Lucy R. Mercer, and Lisa G. Colarossi.
+"Eco maps: A tool to bridge the practice-research gap."
+J. Soc. & Soc.
+Welfare 24 (1997): 29.

+[^Kesby2000]: Kesby, Mike.
+"Participatory diagramming as a means to improve communication about sex in rural Zimbabwe: a pilot study."
+Social science & medicine 50.12 (2000): 1723-1741.

+[^Czuchry1995]: Czuchry, Michael, et al. "The use of node-link mapping in drug abuse counseling: The role of attentional factors."
+Journal of Psychoactive Drugs 27.2 (1995): 161-166.

+[^Mattaini1993]:Mattaini, Mark A. More than a thousand words: Graphics for clinical practice.
+NASW Press, 1993.

+[^Kalbach2016]: Kalbach, James.
+Mapping Experiences: A Complete Guide to Creating Value Through Journeys, Blueprints, and Diagrams. " O'Reilly Media, Inc.", 2016.

+[^Nesbit2006]: Nesbit, John C., and Olusola O. Adesope.
+"Learning with concept and knowledge maps: A meta-analysis."
+Review of educational research 76.3 (2006): 413-448.

+[^Chung1999]: Chung, G. K. W. K., Howard E. Herl, and Davina CD Klein.
+Knowledge mapping in the classroom: A tool for examining the development of students' conceptual understandings.
+Center for the Study of Evaluation, National Center for Research on Evaluation, Standards, and Student Testing, 1999.

+[^Cassata2006]:Cassata, Amy E., and Lucia French.
+"Using concept mapping to facilitate metacognitive control in preschool children."
+(2006): 590-597.

+[^Umoquit2011]: Umoquit, Muriah J., et al. "A multidisciplinary systematic review of the use of diagrams as a means of collecting data from research subjects: application, benefits and recommendations."
+BMC medical research methodology 11.1 (2011): 1.